 Horizontal Slider Windows -If Equipped

-Swing the latch handle straight out or up (depending on the style of window).
-Grasp the sliding window edge frame and slide the window to the side.
+Push the top of the latch towards the window to unlock, then grasp the sliding window edge frame and slide the window to the side.
 Ensure the latch is open before trying to slide the window closed.